Sungvn/casaos-cpanel-ddns/README.md

 Domains → Dynamic DNS
 ```

-3. Create a new Dynamic DNS domain.
+3. Create a new Dynamic DNS entry.
 4. Copy the generated **webcall URL**.

 Example: